 The 2100 System devices use desiccant to protect the internal components from moisture damage.
-In the AV Module, a desiccant cartridge is used to dry the reference air for the sensor.
-This prevents moisture from plugging the reference line, which would cause the sensor to report erroneous level readings.
-The cartridge is filled with indicating silica gel that is yellow or blue when dry.
+In the 2110, a desiccant cartridge is used to dry the interior air.
+The cartridge is filled with indicating silica gel, which is blue or yellow when dry.
 As the desiccant becomes saturated, the color changes from blue to pink, or from yellow to green.
 Replace the desiccant before the entire length of the cartridge turns pink or green.